Talk to Local Expert

 Trip Highlights

-Tent Peak Climbing (Tharpu Chuli) in the Annapurna Region
+Tent Peak (Tharpu Chuli) Climbing in the Annapurna Region

-Tent Peak Expedition Route and Trekking Experience
+Tent Peak Expedition and ABC Trek Itinerary

-Annapurna Base Camp to Tent Peak Summit Climb
+Annapurna Base Camp to Tent Peak Summit

-Tent Peak Climbing Routes and Difficulty
+Tent Peak Climbing Route and Difficulty

 Trip Itinerary